OutSystems/docs-support/src/error/mabs/mabs-gen-40021.md

 ## Cause

 The Kotlin version is not compatible with the plugins used in the app.
-This version is usually defined in the `GradlePluginKotlinVersion` preference in the Extensibility Configurations or in a plugin's specialised hook.
+This version is usually defined in the `GradlePluginKotlinVersion` preference in the Extensibility Configurations or in a plugin's specialized hook.

 ## Impact